authgear/authgear-server/docs/specs/workflow.md

 }
 ```

-If the workflow has at least one node, the last node react to inputs first.

-If the node can react to some inputs, the inputs are used.
-If the node returns ErrEOF, the intent is asked to react to inputs.
-If the node returns other error, the error is returned.
-If the node can react to no input without error, it is a programming error.
+### CanReactTo and ReactTo

+The return value of CanReactTo has the following meanings:

+- `(nil, nil)`: The node or the intent can transition to a new node without input.
+ReactTo of the node or the intent will be called.
-If the intent can react to some inputs, the inputs are used.
+- `([ ... ], nil)`: The node or the intent can react to the returned inputs.
+ReactTo of the node or the intent will be called.
+- `(nil, ErrEOF)` by a node: The node cannot react to input.
+The CanReactTo of the intent is called instead.
-If the intent returns ErrEOF, the workflow is finished.
+- `(nil, ErrEOF)` by an intent: The workflow is finished.
-If the intent return other error, the error is returned.
-If the intent can react to no input without error, it is a programming error.
+- `(nil, error)`: Some error occurred.

 ## Effects